 Today the Shark River is a non-descript stream – more of a trickle really – that tinkles its way through Happy Valley.
 Being no more than 15kms in length with its source in the Mount Pleasant area, yet this self-same river was once the earliest water supply of Port Elizabeth.
 How was this miniscule river together with the Donkin Stream next to the Donkin Reserve capable of supplying the Town’s needs?
 Logically the water from the Baakens River should have been the preferred source being not only closer but more reliable with a perennial water flow.
 The other mystery to me is how this docile placid stream is able to increase by the extent that it does during flooding despite having such a minute catchment area.

 Main picture: The Shark River on 1st September 1968 and recently.
-How can such a docile placid stream be transformed into such a violent raging torrent, sweeping all before it.
+How could such a docile placid stream be transformed into such a violent raging torrent, sweeping all before it.

 In one of the earliest pictures of this river, it is shown flowing under a railway line to the sea.
 Even in those days, it could not have been a significant water flow yet it was shown to supply water to Port Elizabeth.
 The initial Dutch settlers in the area, christened this tiny stream Sakrivier.
 This had nothing to do with “pockets” but rather to describe the river sinking away into the sand at Humewood Beach.
 This is typical of many rivers in this part of the Eastern Cape with the Maitland River Mouth being a prime example.
 Once again the subsequent English Settlers failed the bilingualism test, and incorrectly translated sak into Shark.

 Perhaps this explanation is apocryphal, but it certainly is plausible.
-The adjacent features now also carry the name Shark: Shark Rock & the latest addition, the stunning Shark River pier.
+The adjacent features now also carry the name Shark: Shark Rock & the latest addition, the stunning Shark Rock pier.

 Below is the first photograph of Humewood looking down from the Brookes Pavilion towards the current slipway.
 The river in the foreground is the mouth of the Shark River.
 For interest sake, the building was the original infectious diseases hospital called the Lazeretto.
 It had been built at this location because it was well outside the city limits.